-In addition, the Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchange(s) or market(s) as may be agreed between the relevant Issuer and the relevant Dealer.
+In addition, the Programme provides that Notes may be listed or admitted to trading, as the case may be, on such other or further stock exchange(s) or market(s) as may be agreed between the relevant Issuer and the relevant Dealer, provided that, in case of a listing on a regulated market, a prospectus supplement or individual (drawdown or base) prospectus is published.
 Each Issuer may also issue unlisted Notes and/or Notes not admitted to trading on any market.

-In the case of any Notes which are to be admitted to trading on a regulated market within the European Economic Area or offered to the public in a Member State of the European Economic Area in circumstances which require the publication of a prospectus under the Prospectus Directive, the minimum denomination shall be &100,000 (or its equivalent in any other currency as at the date of issue of the relevant Notes).
+In the case of any Notes which are to be admitted to trading on a regulated market within the European Economic Area or offered to the public in a Member State of the European Economic Area in circumstances which require the publication of a prospectus under the Prospectus Directive, the minimum denomination shall be $\le 100,000$ (or its equivalent in any other currency as at the date of issue of the relevant Notes).

 The Issuers have been rated A1 by Moody's Investors Service Ltd. ("Moody's") and A+ by Standard and Poor's Credit Market Services Europe Limited ("S&P").
-The Programme has been rated (P)A1 (Senior Unsecured) by Moody's and A by S&P. Each of Moody's and S&P is established in the European Union and is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
-Notes issued under the Programme may be rated or unrated by either of the rating agencies referred to above or by any other rating agency as specified in the Final Terms.
+The Programme has been rated (P)A1 (Senior Unsecured) by Moody's and A+ by S&P. Each of Moody's and S&P is established in the European Union and is registered under Regulation (EC) No. 1060/2009 (as amended) (the "CRA Regulation").
+Notes issued under the Programme may be rated by either of the rating agencies referred to above or by any other rating agency as specified in the Final Terms or unrated.
 Where a Tranche of Notes is rated, such rating will be disclosed in the Final Terms and will not necessarily be the same as the rating assigned to the Programme by the relevant rating agency.
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.